cwallacebailey/Django-SouthWest-Walkers/README.md

 #### Home

-The home page simply shows the posts made by all users, paginated by 8 in rows of four on a larger screen, rows of 1 post on mobile.
+The home page simply shows the posts made by all user's, paginated by 8 in rows of four on a larger screen, rows of 1 post on mobile.
 When you hover over the posts they change colour to highlight that you are hovering over them.
 This interactivity is designed to provoke a positive response with the user.

 ![Profile Progress](static/media/home_page_post_hover.png)